blockfrost/blockfrost.dev/docs/start-building/webhooks/webhooks-intro.md

 ## Why use webhooks over traditional API

-Rather than periodically fetching for blockchain data (polling) and processing all these data, which may not be relevant for your application, you can set up Blockfrost Secure Webhooks.
-With Secure Webhooks you'll be notified only with the data that matters to your application making it faster and requiring less work on your end.
+Rather than periodically fetching a blockchain data (polling) and processing all the data, which may not be relevant to your application, you can set up Blockfrost Secure Webhooks.
+With Secure Webhooks you will be notified only with the data that matters to your application making it faster and requiring less work on your end.

 ## Create your first Secure Webhook